 Dedicated Hosting

-Where possible, we share the data from tests we’ve run to quantitatively prove which is the better option between DreamHost and Hostgator.
+We share this data from tests we’ve run to quantitatively prove which is the better option between DreamHost and Hostgator.

 Hostgator’s dashboard connects to a classic cPanel area where you can manage your hosting.
 For people just starting building websites, it can seem a little daunting to navigate a cPanel dashboard.